 We arrived at the hotel late and were happy to be greeted by such a beautiful room - I especially loved the pillows and bedspread in black velvet with the name of Hotel Eyjafjallajökull embroidered in golden letters.
 I think it is a beautiful touch and gives the hotel more class.

-There is a big restaurant and a bar in the building east of the hotel.
+There is a restaurant and a bar in the building east of the hotel.
 We didn't have dinner at the restaurant as we arrived late, but my husband had breakfast there.
-I only have coffee in the morning, but my husband told me that breakfast was good :) In January 2016 we had lunch at the restaurant and it was superb, first class.
+I only have coffee in the morning, but my husband told me that breakfast was good :) We had dinner at the restaurant on another occasion and it was superb - first class.

 There is sometimes entertainment at the restaurant and karaoke.
 And if you want to explore the vicinity of the hotel there are bikes for rent.